 Vodafone has a network almost as good as Deutsche Telekom, and includes roaming for all EU/EEA countries (except Switzerland) at the German rates.
 Resellers include Fyve, Otelo, and Lycamobile.

-I only listed a few of the reseller options but there are several more available.
-The resellers are generally cheaper and offer a wide range of incentives and offers.
-This can make them more attractive than the major players, but there’s often a trade-off.
+I only listed a few of the reseller options but there are many others.
+They’re generally cheaper and offer a wide range of incentives and offers.
+This can make them more attractive than the major players if you’ve got the time and energy to hunt them down.

 I bought a Vodafone SIM, as it was available at a store close to where I was staying, and cheaper than the Deutsche Telekom option while providing more data.